Do You Need a Dedicated Home Charger?

 Tethered homechargers are perhaps the pinnacle of ease of use, as the cable sits in its holster, needing only to be plugged in at one end.

-Tip: Most domestic properties have single phase power which means the maximum charging rate is 7kW.
+Tip: Most domestic properties have single phase power which means the maximum charging rate for electric car home charging is 7kW.
 While faster chargepoints are available (such as a 22kW unit), these are usually found in commercial properties where there is a three phase power supply.

 The smart future of charging an electric car at home

-As more people charge their electric cars at home, chargepoints will likely need to solve new energy related challenges that will arise for drivers and networks.
+As more people utilise electric car charging at home, chargepoints will likely need to solve new energy related challenges that will arise for drivers and networks.
 Home chargers will soon have to contain functionality that allows them to do exactly that, where 3-pin plugs do not.

-Tip: Pod Point's Solo Smart Chargers also have the capability to receive over-the-air software updates that mean they can obtain new features, receive software fixes to EV related bugs and allow our support team to perform remote diagnostics.
+Tip: Pod Point's Solo 3 Chargers (Home) also have the capability to receive over-the-air software updates that mean they can obtain new features, receive software fixes to EV related bugs and allow our support team to perform remote diagnostics.